Hiring

 Campus facilities

 The Getafe Campus hosts the Social Sciences Library, which is well organized (access to databases is available through Internet) and offers a complete selection of professional journals.
-Being a new library, the stock of (especially, old) books and old issues of professional journals is somewhat restricted, but the option of interlibrary loans solves this problem.
+Being a new library, the stock of (especially, old) books and old issues of professional journals is somewhat restricted, but the option of inter-library loans solves this problem.

-Getafe Campus has a student residence which is occasionally used for Faculty accommodation (there are 10 relatively small one-bedroom apartments).
+The Getafe Campus has two student residence halls are occasionally used for faculty accommodation (there are 10 relatively small one-bedroom apartments).
 It also has a Sports Center where a number of activities are organized.
+Other facilities include a bank branch, a travel agency, three cafeterias, a student store, three copy centers, and a small clinic.

 The Department of Economics